Indians Who Lead

-Home India Moves Towards Freedom
+India Moves Towards Freedom

-India Moves Towards Freedom PDF Print E-mail
+India Moves Towards Freedom

-India Moves towards Freedom
+India Moves To Freedom

 26 January 1930, Lahore.
-On this day, The call for Purna Swaraj, or complete independence from British rule, Was sent out across the country, By Indian nationalists under the leadership of Mahatma Gandhi and Jawaharlal Nehru.
+On this day, The call for Purna Swaraj, or complete independence from British rule, was sent out across the country, By Indian nationalists under the leadership of Mahatma Gandhi and Jawaharlal Nehru.

 British Rule In India

 On 31 December 1600, The English East India Company was formed to trade with India.
 By the end of the eighteenth country, The Company controlled most of India.
-After an unsuccessful uprising be several Indian states to throw off Company rule in 1857, The British Crown took direct control of India.
+After an unsuccessful uprising is several Indian states to throw off Company rule in 1857, The British Crown took direct control of India.
 This was the beginning of the British Raj in India.

 The Move for Freedom

 Towards the beginning of the twentieth century, The Independence movement gathered strength.
-People had started protesting because they were unhappy with British rule .
+People had started protesting because they were unhappy with British rule.
 Indian Leaders, led by Motilal Nehru, Put together their own plan of government.
 They demanded Dominion status for India, in which the government would be run by Indians, while the country remained a part of the British Empire.

 Purana Swaraj